 It is widely anticipated that the UK will continue to implement GDPR equivalent standards post Brexit.
-A draft Data Protection Bill was submitted to the House of Lords in September 2017 to implement certain delegated aspects of the GDPR into English law and to ensure that the UK retains its “world class” data protection regime following Brexit.
+A new UK Data Protection Act 2018 was received Royal Assent on 23rd May 2018.
+The data Protection Act 2018 implemented certain delegated aspects of the GDPR into English law to ensure that the UK retains its “world class” data protection regime following Brexit.

-Fines for non-compliance will increase from the current maximum of £500,000 under the Data Protection Act 1998 to €20,000,000 or 4% of total worldwide annual turnover (whichever is greater) under the GDPR.
+Fines for non-compliance have increased from the previous maximum of £500,000 under the Data Protection Act 1998 to €20,000,000 or 4% of total worldwide annual turnover (whichever is greater) under the GDPR.

-Cyberattacks and data fraud are increasing in scale and frequency.
-Businesses will be required to notify the regulator, and potentially the relevant individuals, in the event of an incident which puts individuals’ personal data at risk.
+Cyberattacks and data fraud have increased in scale and frequency.
+Businesses are now required to notify the regulator, and potentially the relevant individuals, in the event of an incident which puts individuals’ personal data at risk.

-Businesses will need to be able to demonstrate that their handling of individuals’ personal data is compliant with the law.
-In practice, most businesses will need to revise certain procedures and practices, for example in relation to record keeping, training and privacy impact assessments.
+Businesses have to be able to demonstrate that their handling of individuals’ personal data is compliant with the law.
+In practice, most businesses need to revise a number of their former procedures and practices in the light of the GDPR, for example in relation to record keeping, training and privacy impact assessments.

 Data protection by design and by default

-Businesses will need to take into account GDPR compliance whenever they implement new ways of working and create new products and services which involve the handling of individuals’ information.
+Businesses have to take into account GDPR compliance whenever they implement new ways of working and create new products and services which involve the handling of individuals’ information.

-Individuals will have much stronger rights under the GDPR, for example in relation to the information businesses must provide them with when collecting their personal data as well as their right to access their personal data and request its deletion.
-This is likely to require businesses to revise certain procedures, policies and systems.
+Individuals will have much stronger rights under the GDPR, for example in relation to the information that businesses must provide to them when collecting their personal data as well as their right to access their personal data and request its deletion.
+This requires businesses to revise certain procedures, policies and systems.